Kelley’s Homestead Paradigm

 If the will attempts an invalid devise (anything other than fee simple to the spouse), the devise is void and the property passes by intestate succession.
 When there are also surviving descendants, the spouse takes a life estate (or may elect the TIC option) and the descendants take the vested remainder.
 When there are no descendants, the spouse inherits the property in fee simple under Section 732.102.

 Spousal waiver.
-The paradigm accounts for the possibility that the spouse waived homestead devise rights before the owner’s death.
-Under Sections 732.702 and 732.7025, a spouse may waive these rights through a prenuptial agreement, a postnuptial agreement, or by joining in a deed with specific waiver language.
+The paradigm accounts for situations where the spouse waived homestead devise rights before the owner’s death.
+Sections 732.702 and 732.7025 allow a spouse to waive these rights through a prenuptial agreement, a postnuptial agreement, or a deed containing specific waiver language.
 If the waiver is valid and there are no minor children, the constitutional restriction falls away and the homestead may be devised freely.

 No spouse, no minor children.
 The constitutional restriction on devise does not apply.
 The analysis moves to Level 4.